headdetect/WebSharp/README.md

 while (true) System.Threading.Thread.Yield();
 ```

 Say this file is saved to server.csx.
-You can run it with `WebSharp server.csx`.
+You can run it with `WebSharp.Roslyn.exe server.csx`.

 Here's another example of a simple server that only serves static content: